rajdeeprath/red5-server-apps/rtmp-websocket-coordination/notes/connecting-wehsocket-and-rtmp-clients-over-sharedobjects.md

 ![websocket-rtmp-clients-connection](https://github.com/rajdeeprath/red5-server-apps/blob/master/rtmp-websocket-coordination/notes/images/rtmp-websocket-clients.png "Websocket client vs RTMP client connection")

-No matter which option you choose the challenge lies iny connecting the websocket client to a scope for sending  / receiving messages to / from RTMP clients.
+No matter which option you choose the challenge lies in connecting the websocket client to a scope for sending  / receiving messages to / from RTMP clients.
 The answer to this can be found in the virtual `router`” implementation `(Router.java)` of the sample  websocket app [red5 websocket chat](#https://github.com/Red5/red5-websocket-chat).
 Given below is the function which achieves that.

 >>NOTE: This function is adapted from the original example of [red5 websocket chat](#https://github.com/Red5/red5-websocket-chat) posted by `Paul Gregoire`.
 I would recommend you to clone the project repo to your own system and open it up in your eclipse IDE.